-The Altair Blackhawk is Altair Aerial‘s one of the quickest and most durable.
+The Altair Blackhawk is one of Altair Aerial’s the quickest and most durable drones.
 Unlike the AA108 or the Hornet 818 Plus, the Blackhawk is built for speed and distance and offers impressive speed, stability, and overall quality at an astoundingly low price.
 If you’re looking for a quadcopter that’s fast and fun to fly, look no further than the Altair Blackhawk.

 See the best price for the Blackhawk on Amazon USA, or Canada, UK, Australia & Other International Shoppers click here, see their International Shipping rates here.

 2017 has been quite a year for Lincoln-based drone startup Altair Aerial.
 Earlier this year I reviewed the AA108, and it quickly became one of our favorite beginner drones here at Dronethusiast.

 That was followed up with an upgraded variant called the 818 Plus and now known as The Hornet, which was a more photography-focused version with impressive hover capabilities.
 And now, as we all prepare ourselves for whatever horrors 2018 has in store, they’ve released the simply-titled Blackhawk, which promises to be their most advanced quadcopter yet.
 Unlike their previous two drone offerings, the Blackhawk is “built for speed and distance,” and since I’ve reviewed everything else Altair this year, I figured I’d take a look at this latest quadcopter and see how well it lives up to the promise of its predecessors.